KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 **Elementals** and **natural spirits** are energetic formations,
 bonded to local fields, ecologies, or principles.
-While some may not mirror soul-structure in the human form,
+While some may not reflect soul-structure in the human form,
 all resonate with **structural harmony**.

 They are not imagined mythologies,
 but **coherent functions** within the **field of becoming**.

 Nature is not separate from the soul’s journey—
-it is one of its **mirrors**.
+it is one of its **resonances**.
 The forms it holds are not bound to what is seen or understood.

 It is possible that animals, spirits, and entire ecosystems